mcam10/bingi-pipelines/README.md

 Python Pipelines
-A collection of robust, production-ready data processing pipelines for various data engineering tasks.
+A collection of data processing pipelines for various data engineering tasks.
 This project provides a suite of Python-based solutions for data ingestion, transformation, and transfer across different platforms and storage systems.
+Meant to be deployed on edge, or the cloud.

 🌟 Features